kiyo-masui/bitshuffle/README.rst

 library.
 Bitshuffle has been designed to be well matched Marc Lehmann's LZF_.
-Note that because Bitshuffle modifies the data at the bit level, sophisticated entropy reducing compression libraries such as GZIP and BZIP are unlikely to achieve significantly better compression than a simpler and faster duplicate-string-elimination algorithms such as LZF.
+Note that because Bitshuffle modifies the data at the bit level, sophisticated entropy reducing compression libraries such as GZIP and BZIP are unlikely to achieve significantly better compression than simpler and faster duplicate-string-elimination algorithms such as LZF.

 The Bitshuffle algorithm relies on neighbouring elements of a dataset being